 For a notably powerful opponent he is likely to attempt to remain in stealth until he can catch them unaware enough to get a couple of solid blows in.
 That, or try to work with someone else or call for backup.

 Complications: Once a Soldier, Always a Soldier: While the particular cell that was "raising" Aleksander was dismantled, the Blood Dragon Society as a whole still exists.
 And they aren't the sort to let resources go to waste, especially ones that display the potential Aleksander has.
-At some point, or several points, they may try to retrieve Aleksander, not realizing that he's also Nevermore.
+At some point, or several points, they may try to retrieve Aleksander, not realizing that he's also Raven.
 The River Runs Deep: Aleksander was given a thorough de-programming by more than one psychic who was affiliated with the Freedom League, and was further taken through more mundane therapies and de-programmings by psychologists and psychiatrists.
 However, the scars of that time still remain.
 It is possible, if unlikely, that one or two "trigger words" may still be buried in his mind and activated, either by someone with sufficient knowledge, or someone with enough skill (not power, but skill) in the psychic arts.
 This would not turn him into a mindless drone, but it might be enough to leave him slower, incapacitated, or in some other way less effective than he should be.
-Secret (Identity): Aleksander's identity as Nevermore is something known only to a few (though fortunately or unfortunately, at least some fellow students at Claremont know).
-The risk is not only to himself, but to both the Summers, to his family, and even, in a way, to Claremont itself.
-Some Pretty Big Shoes: Aleksander's status as heir apparent to the mantle of the Raven isn't officially known to many, and nominally speaking, his assumption of that role is a few years off.
-Some more experienced heroes might not take him seriously, or take offense to him attempting to "take over" the Raven's name one day.
+Secret (Identity): Aleksander's identity as Raven is something known only to a few (though fortunately or unfortunately, at least some fellow alumni from Claremont know).
+The risk is not only to himself, but to both the Summers, to his adoptive family, and even, in a way, to Claremont itself.
+Some Pretty Big Shoes: Aleksander's status as the new bearer mantle of the Raven is rather obvious to any who observe the hero.
+The general public (law-abiding and otherwise) lack a lot of the information about why the change happened, but by now they know it has.
+Some more experienced heroes might not take him seriously, or take offense to him attempting to "take over" the Raven's name (even with Callie's official blessing).
 Alek himself may sometimes have issues with confidence or second-guessing himself due to doubts over his "worthiness" of the role.

 Disarmed: Aleksander's belts (around his waist and across his chest) need to be removed to completely deprive him of his gadgets, but many of the individual items are hand-held, and can be disarmed as such.
-Others could be disabled on an individual basis, depriving him of that tool.
-Abilities: 8 + 6 + 6 + 8 + 6 + 4 = 38PP
+Others could be disabled on an individual basis, depriving him of that tool for a time.
+Abilities: 10 + 10 + 8 + 8 + 6 + 4 = 46PP

 Intelligence: 18 (+4)